 Omega-3 and Omega-6

 Knowing which essential fatty acids are more important to you depends on what you are looking for in terms of support.
-If you are interested in supporting cardiovascular health, joint comfort, skin health, and neurological and immune system function, our EPA 825 may be the right choice for you.* The added vitamin E is a plus if you are looking for a fish oil that also contains vitamin E.
+If you are interested in supporting cardiovascular health, joint comfort, skin health, and neurological and immune system function, an Omega 3 supplement might be a good choice for you.*

 As for the Omegas in fish and krill oil, studies have shown that the Omega-3 in krill oil are linked to certain antioxidants, which is important to many consumers.* Another factor to consider is what type of Omega fatty acid you want.
 In addition to Omega-3, krill oil also contains Omega-6 if you are looking for a supplement with both.